learnk8s/learnk8s.io/src/persistent-connections/content.md

     },
     {
       "image": "assets/client-lb-2.svg",
-      "description": "Your could write some code that asks what Pods are part of the Service."
+      "description": "You could write some code that asks what Pods are part of the Service."
     },
     {
       "image": "assets/client-lb-3.svg",